SirAlfy/EdgeAutoDocs/README.md

 # EdgeAutoDocumentation
-Documentation of my portion of the EdgeAuto Project
+This is the documentation for the Virtual Machine portion of the project EdgeAuto.

 # Initial Setup
 Pull from my github